18 and older

 - Upon completion of the training and a commitment to give the minimum number of hours, BioPark Education Volunteers receive an identification badge, which allows free regular admission to all BioPark facilities (Zoo, Aquarium, and Botanic Garden).

-- While on duty, volunteers receive a discount at the food and gift concession stands.
+- Volunteers can receive a discount at food concessions and gift stores with their valid Education Volunteer ID during regular operating hours.
 After the end of each calendar year, volunteers are awarded recognition items for their service.

 - Volunteers are offered discounts to all fee-based BioPark Education programs and are invited to special volunteer-only events.